 Kitchen Style

-Similar to the contemporary style, a modern kitchen is minimalistic with clean lines.
-Modern kitchens are characterized by frameless cabinets, and simple hardware, or sometimes no hardware at all.
-Countertops are made of granite or concrete, without any embellishments, appliances, or accessories.
+Like the contemporary style, a modern kitchen is minimalistic with clean lines.
+It is characterized by frameless cabinets and simple hardware, or sometimes no hardware at all.
+Countertops are made of granite or concrete without any embellishments, appliances, or accessories.

 Color palettes include grays, white, and black, with stainless steel appliances with pops of color throughout.
 Fixtures are high-end and look luxurious.
 Finishes can be either matte or ultra-shiny.
 Lighting is often metal—chrome, stainless steel, or black.